theBliz/cmc-proxy/README.md

 ```

 ## Deploy on Zeit
-If you are familiar with Zeit, you have already noticed the ***.nowignore*** file.
+If you are familiar with [Zeit](zeit.co), you have already noticed the ***.nowignore*** file.
 It's basically the ***.gitignore*** used by Zeit's serverless platform.
 On my [article](https://medium.com/p/e06c898b5765) you can find more details about it.
 For a quick deploy on Zeit, you must add your CMC's API key as a secret
 ```
 now secrets add cmc_api_key "YOUR_CMC_API_KEY_GOES_HERE_ALICE"
 ```
-and then type in your terminal
+and then to deploy it type in your terminal
 ```
 now
 ```
+the console output will provide you the url of the proxy.
+You can change it directly from Zeit's dashboard.

 ## Can I deploy it on another platform?
 Sure.
 You can deploy it on Lambda, on Azure Functions, on Heroku or on your favourite service as long as it can run NodeJS.

 In this case, you have to replace the **.env.sample** file with **.env** file and replace the content with your CMC's API.

 ## Contribute